Esri/jsapi-resources/TROUBLESHOOTING.md

 _Potential Resolution:_ These are typically related to transpiling.
 You may be missing a needed transpiler plugin or need to upgrade to a newer version of the module bundler.
 The error messages may point to one or more Maps SDK modules.
 See [example](https://github.com/Esri/jsapi-resources/issues/424).
 *	Get a screenshot of the full error message
-*	Narrow down an Maps SDK version where the break occurred
+*	Narrow down the Maps SDK version where the break occurred

 **Problem 3:** Error loading a .wasm or .woff file.